skylantix/Website/src/content/features/privacy-first.md

 demo:
   description: "Host your digital life with confidence, knowing your data stays private and under your control."
   image: "/images/feature-2.svg"
+contact_cta:
+  title: "Questions About Privacy & Security?"
+  description: "We believe privacy requires transparency.
+Ask us anything about our security architecture, data handling, or governance model."
 ---

 ## Your Data.
 Your Privacy.
 Your Dignity.